 The internet protocol is specifically limited in scope to provide the functions necessary to deliver a package of bits (an internet datagram) from a source to a destination over an interconnected system of networks.
-There are no mechanisms to promote data reliability, flow control, sequencing, or other services commonly found in host-to-host protocols.
+There are no mechanisms to augment end-to-end data reliability, flow control, sequencing, or other services commonly found in host-to-host protocols.
+The internet protocol can capitalize on the services of its supporting networks to provide various types and qualities of service.